asterisk/documentation/docs/Development/Roadmap/Asterisk-13-Projects/Resource-List-Subscriptions/Resource-List-Subscription-Test-Plan.md

----
+!!! note

-**Note:**  If the circumstances are reversed (i.e. SIPp attempts to subscribe to `pres_list` with "Event: message-summary" in the SUBSCRIBE), the SUBSCRIBE will succeed, subscribing to a single mailbox called "mail\_list".
+    If the circumstances are reversed (i.e. SIPp attempts to subscribe to `pres_list` with "Event: message-summary" in the SUBSCRIBE), the SUBSCRIBE will succeed, subscribing to a single mailbox called "mail\_list".

----
+[//]: # (end-note)

 #### Test 3: List does not exist